stealthdrop/stealthdrop/README.md

 - Sign a message proving your ownership of the "public" wallet.
 - Switch to another (anonymous) account and claim your airdrop without linking your original account in any way.

 You can play around with the demo yourself on [stealthdrop.xyz](https://stealthdrop.xyz) which is deployed on the xDai chain.
-If your account is on the [ETH Leaderboard](https://ethleaderboard.xyz) or if you're one of our special friends, you should be able to claim the airdrop yourself!
+If your account is on the [ETH Leaderboard](https://ethleaderboard.xyz) or if you've played a part in the ZK ecosystem/bringing this projec to life, you might be able to claim the airdrop yourself!

+### Future airdropper flow:

+If you'd like to deploy your own zk airdrop up to a million people, all you need to do is change the merkle root and the message you have users sign ('zk-airdrop' for us), and redeploy our code.
+We precalculate the hours-long memory-intensive zkey computation for you, and the rest of the logic works out-of-the-box.

 # Why?

-To motivate this construction, we look at how airdrops currently work: Usually, protocols will set up airdrops that distribute a limited supply of ERC20 tokens to their team, early contributors, users and other people involved in the success of the protocol.
+To motivate this construction, consider how airdrops currently work: Usually, protocols will set up airdrops that distribute a limited supply of ERC20 tokens to their team, early contributors, users and other people involved in the success of the protocol.
 While the underlying goal of such airdrops is to create a medium for governance for future decisions ([DeGov](https://vitalik.ca/general/2021/08/16/voting3.html) for DeFi), the limited supply creates interesting game theoretic conditions: FOMO and the promise of power establishes a "market value" for the cost of governance, and many end up trading their tokens at high valuations.
-The science behind this mechanism has been a hot topic of study right at the intersection of microeconomics and behavioral economics, and even has a name these days: [tokenomics](https://coinmarketcap.com/alexandria/article/what-is-tokenomics).
+Due to interoperability of the ERC-20, its possible to decouple the market value of the token from voting control.
+The science behind coin voting mechanisms have been a hot topic of study right at the intersection of microeconomics and behavioral economics, and even has a name these days: [tokenomics](https://coinmarketcap.com/alexandria/article/what-is-tokenomics).

 Focusing on the DeGov enabled by these tokens, one fatal flaw in current token systems is the muddling between identity and governance.
 If everyone knows `vitalik.eth` voted "No" for a protocol proposal, how does that influence the opinion of the rest of the community?
 Does everyone still consider the impact of the proposal fairly and independently?

 <p>
 <img width="400" alt="image" src="https://user-images.githubusercontent.com/6984346/149878638-18c79ac2-a8fd-4122-9f00-a069ab76f108.png">

 <em>Snapshot Labs shares everyone's votes publicly</em>

 </p>

 On the other end of the spectrum, when someone with a public identity deviates from the norm and casts a vote others in the community don't like, they end up exposing themselves to harassment on Twitter and other social media.